mowies/keptn-user-interviews/user-material/README.md

 ## Task 1 - Scale a workload using KeptnMetrics and an HPA

+In this task, we will set up Keptn on a prepared cluster that already has some auxiliary software installed.
+We will then install a small NginX app and scale it using Keptn metrics and a HorizontalPodAutoscaler.

 ### Preparation

 1. Fetch the kubeconfig for the test cluster by using